-The Schwinn AC Performance Plus With Carbon Blue is a top premium spin bike
+The Schwinn AC Performance Plus With Carbon Blue is a premium spin bike

-The magnetic resistance and carbon blue drive are the 2 top features of the bike.
+The magnetic resistance and carbon blue drive are 2 of the top features of the bike.

 They’re quiet and very low maintenance.